1 9 7 0 – 1 9 8 2 (UK)

 The Goodies debuted on 8 November 1970 and became a landmark in British comedy, attracting 10 million viewers.

-The Goodies were essentially a “fix-it” team, committed to help those in need (and hopefully get rich and famous or take over the world in the process).
+The Goodies were essentially a “fix-it” team, committed to helping those in need (and hopefully get rich and famous or take over the world in the process).
 Tim, Bill and Graeme nursed sick pets, launched rockets to the moon, house-sat lighthouses and competed in the Olympics.

 Each of the trio had his own character – Tim was patriotic but cowardly, Graeme (a real doctor) was a mad scientist and Bill was solid, dependable and the composer of the appalling music that used to accompany The Goodies wherever they went.